Dyed silk, ornithologist poles, risograph print, portable record player, LP Dimensions variable

 This installation considers the ecology of communication in plants and people, and the medium that bears this transmission: wind.
-Silk scrims dyed with sagebrush, wolf lichen and lodgepole pine bark, harvested on site, set the stage for a reading in the round of the poem Suleika I written by Goethe's lover, Marianne Willemer.
+Silk scrims dyed with sagebrush, wolf lichen and lodgepole pine bark, harvested on site, set the stage for a reading, in the round, of the poem Suleika I written by Goethe's lover, Marianne von Willemer.
+The overlapping multiphonic voices were mirrored by the tonal variations of color in the silk.
 Audience members exited to a recording of King Crimson's I Talk to the Wind, 1969.

 Inspired by ecologist Richard Karban’s research on airborne communication in sagebrush plants, leading to resiliency in the species: Damage-Induced Resistance in Sagebrush: Volatiles are Key To Intra- and Interplant Communication by Richard Karban, Kaori Shiojiri, Mikaela Huntzinger, and Andrew C. McCall